 Holder who blasts the judicial system for not finding enough white criminals to prosecute.
 [Attorney General Eric Holder: Jail time for blacks is too long,

 But the real cowards in Philadelphia are obvious.
 The black leadership of the city would rather avoid the truth of black criminality and pin the blame on whites for noticing.

 The reaction to the articles in 2002 and 2013 are just two incidents in a very long story.
 As urban centers collapse,

 Diversity isn`t strength.
 It is weakness and repression.

-Paul Kersey[Email him] is the author of the blog SBPDL, and has published the books SBPDL Year One, Hollywood in Blackface and Escape From Detroit, and Opiate of America: College Football in Black and White.
+So, Mayor Nutter and Attorney General Holder—who are the real cowards?Paul Kersey[Email him] is the author of the blog SBPDL, and has published the books SBPDL Year One, Hollywood in Blackface and Escape From Detroit, and Opiate of America: College Football in Black and White.